simpleanalytics/docs/_docs/50_api/35_admin.md

 last_modified_at: 2022-04-14
 ---

 Use this if you want to administer your account.

-With this API you can do a few things, for example add websites to your dashboard.
-This API is only available on request because we want to know what the use case for the API will be.
-Just drop us a line via [our contact page](https://simpleanalytics.com/contact).
+With this API you can do a few things, for example, list all websites and add websites to your dashboard.

 ## List websites